ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcs_80_upgrade.md

    After you upgrade to version 8, in the VMware vCenter Server Appliance, the details pane for the vCenter object takes several minutes to load.
 This problem is resolved if you enable the connection of the vCenter Server Appliance to the VMware update repository.
    {: important}

 4. **Update vCenter Server and ESXi host licenses.** After you upgrade to vCenter Server 8.0, update the licenses on vCenter Server.
 If you have a vSAN cluster, you must also update the vSAN license.
-For more information about obtaining a new vCenter Server 8.0 license, see [Ordering VMware licenses](/docs/vmware?topic=vmware-ordering-vmware-license).
-For assistance with new licenses, [contact IBM Support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support).
+To access vCenter Server and vSAN licenses, see [Retrieving VCF license keys](/docs/vmwaresolutions?topic=vmwaresolutions-licenses_vcf-licenses).
    * **Procedure to update the vCenter Server license**:
       Complete the following steps from the vCenter Server user interface.
       1. Select the **Administration menu > Licensing > Licenses**.